Alienxk/notes/linux/linux_command_line.md

 - `cd ..` go to the parent directory.
 - `cd ../..` go to multiple levels of parent directories.
 - `cd Documents/` go to the 'Documents' directory.
-- `cd ~/Documents/` go to the 'Documents' directory (starts from your home directory).
+- `cd ~/Documents/` go to the 'Documents' directory (starting from the 'home' directory).
 - `cd /home/[USERNAME]/Documents` go to the 'Documents' directory (from anywhere).

 **Print working directory "pwd":**
 - `pwd` prints the current directory path.

 **Who am I "whoami":**
-- `whoami` prints your USERNAME
+- `whoami` prints the USERNAME